-b) Percent of total voting power represents voting power with respect to all shares of our Class A common stock and Class B common stock, as a single class.
+^{} Percent of total voting power represents voting power with respect to all shares of our Class A common stock and Class B common stock, as a single class.
 The holders of our Class B common stock are entitled to 10 votes per share and the holders of our Class A common stock are entitled to one vote per share.
-See "Description of Capital Stock - Voting Rights" for more information about the voting rights of our Class A common stock.
+See "Description of Capital Stock - Voting Rights" for more information about the voting rights of our Class A common stock and Class B common stock.